 - Family Law Section – Law Council of Australia

-- Australian Institute of Family Lawyer Arbitrators and Mediators (AIFLAM)
+- Australian Institute of Family Law Arbitrators and Mediators (AIFLAM)

 - International Academy of Collaborative Professionals (IACP)